Towards Single-Lens Controllable Depth-of-Field Imaging via Depth-Aware Point Spread Functions: Related Work

 Compactly designed, simple optical systems are inherently flawed, leading to sub-optimal images with aberrations.
 The Computational Aberration Correction (CAC) methods are widely used as a post-image processing module to improve the image quality of these systems, which is a classic computational imaging framework~\cite{barbastathis2019use}.

 Most classic restoration methods~\cite{joshi2008psf,kee2011modeling,schuler2011non,schuler2012blind,heide2013high} attribute image degradation to a convolution process.
 In this way, they restore degraded data by estimating the degraded kernel.
 However, the effectiveness of these model-based methods relies on the accuracy of the estimated degraded kernel and suffers from poor generalization performance.
 In the last decade, deep-learning-based methods have been widely employed in image restoration~\cite{sun2015learning,chen2021hinet,chen2022simple}, and the CAC area has also made great progress, achieving remarkable restoration results.
 These methods typically use an encoder-decoder network structure to fit the degradation process of the optical system through reverse gradient optimization~\cite{peng2019learned,hu2021image}.
 Diverging from purely data-driven algorithms, some studies~\cite{chen2021extreme,jiang2022annular,jiang2023minimalist,chen2023mobile,luo2024correcting} investigate the integration of spatial-variant optical prior knowledge, such as the FoV and PSF cues, into the network to enhance image restoration.
+Additionally, some researches~\cite{ruan2021aifnet,ruan2022learning} have proposed defocus deblurring methods that account for depth-varying PSFs; however, they often overlook the aberrations introduced by imperfections in the optical system design.

-Different from these works, to further enhance the recovery performance, we pioneer using scene-depth information to aid in CAC for addressing depth-varying optical degradation.
-We design two plug-and-play depth-aware mechanisms (RDICAB and D$^{2}$CB) that can effectively improve recovery performance.
+To address the degradation caused by real-world lenses, Luo et al.~\cite{luo2024correcting} estimated the depth map of the aberration image and selected the corresponding PSF from PSFLib to restore the aberration image.
+However, their method did not directly use depth information for aberration correction or other tasks.
+In contrast, our framework leverages the estimated depth from the aberration image to enhance CAC performance, addressing depth-aware degradation and enabling effective restoration of scenes with varying depths.
+Moreover, we explore the use of estimated depth maps and restored images for other applications, such as controllable DoF imaging.